Play mahjong 24/7! Our free online collection includes dozens of games, from traditional Mahjong to Mahjong Dark Dimensions

 Mahjong is an ancient Chinese strategy game that is played today by people all over the world.
 You can test yourself against other players in live settings or settle down for a session on your own by playing Mahjong online.

-We’ve got enough Mahjong variations to keep you entertained for hours.
+Our collection of Mahjong variations and different layouts will keep you entertained for hours.
 Try our free Mahjong games now and start putting your skills to the test!

-Mahjong is an enormously popular Chinese game of strategy, skill, and summation.
-The classic version of the game uses 136 tiles and requires you to make identical sets from these tiles.
+Mahjong is fun and enormously popular, a classic Chinese game of strategy, skill, and summation.
+The classic version of the game uses 136 tiles and requires you to make identical sets and matching pairs from these tiles.
+Classic mahjong has been played throughout China for centuries, reaching back to the 1800's.

 While there are a huge number of regional variations to it, the basic principles of many Mahjong games are the same and feature the following tiles: